 The Dallas Arts District Connect Master Plan vision is driven by five reinforcing Strategies that will expand the impact of the District and improve connectivity to adjacent neighborhoods.
 The first three Strategies are primarily focused on enhancing three major roadway corridors within the district.
-Flora Street paving, trees and lighting will be restored to provide more contemporary infrastructure for emerging commercial uses within a cultural district.
+Flora Street paving, trees, and lighting will be replaced to provide more contemporary infrastructure for emerging commercial uses within a cultural district.
 Pearl Street and Ross Avenue will be treated with the same level of design scrutiny and investment in the public realm as Flora Street.
 Pearl Street will extend the Arts theme between Uptown and Main Street, while Ross Avenue will become a complementary, mixed-use street parallel to Flora Street with the ability to support future transit.

-Enhancing wayfinding, gateways and improving pedestrian connections to the west make up the last two Strategies.
+The remaining two Key Strategies are to enhance wayfinding, signage, gateways, and public art and to improve connections to the west.
 Art works, either temporary or permanent, will announce the district at various gateway points to define a broader conception of the Dallas Arts District.
-In light of the Perot Museum location west of N. Field, the need to expand public perception of the Arts District should be achieved with strategic placement of public art, enhanced pedestrian crossings and sidewalks and a contemporary WiFi enabled public realm to enhance access to users of all economic strata.
+In light of the Perot Museum location west of N. Field, the need to expand public perception of the Arts District should be achieved with strategic placement of public art, enhanced pedestrian crossings and sidewalks, and a contemporary WiFi -enabled public realm to enhance access to users of all economic strata.